 – Owner of the property, and

 – Borrower of the loan

-The deduction on home loan can be claimed only the individuals or members of HUFs and not by any other person.
-Therefore, companies, partnership firms, body corporates or trusts cannot claim deduction on home loan.
+The deduction on the home loan is available only to the individuals or members of HUFs and not to any other person.
+Therefore, companies, partnership firms, body corporates, or trusts cannot claim deductions on home loans.

 Now, let us know each provision in detail

 Section 24: Deductions from income from House Property

 As per the provisions of Section 24, if a person takes a home loan for purchase or construction, then whatever interest he pays on the principal amount of the loan is free from paying taxes.